kgaugelomokgalaka/kgaugelo/README.md

 #DESCRIPTION

--Personal Portfolio: My portfolio gives a clear background of my education path in the Information technology
--  it also gives a background of the skills i have acqured in both tecnical and soft skills
+-Personal Portfolio: My portfolio gives a clear background of my education path in the Information technology -it also gives a background of the skills i have acqured in both tecnical and soft skills

 #PURPOSE